Petty cash system definition

 What is a Petty Cash System?

 A petty cash system is a set of policies, procedures, controls, and forms that a company uses to dispense cash for various miscellaneous needs, such as office supplies and services.
-The basic process of setting up a petty cash system is:
+This system is intended to impose controls over the disbursement of cash, while also setting up a standard process for recording business transactions.

 1. Location.
 Decide upon the locations where petty cash funds will be installed.
 There may be a single one for the entire company, or perhaps one per building or department.